What is Urinary Disease in Cats?

 Signs and Symptoms of Urinary Tract Health Problem in Cats

-- A decreased appetite, potentially linked to problems with the lower urinary system
+- A profoundly decreased appetite (anorexia) or complete refusal to drink water, potentially linked to problems with the lower urinary system causing nausea or generalized malaise.

 Diagnosis of Urinary Disease in Cats